ndoolan/DevOps-Lecture/README-AWS.md

     - Upload this zipped file.

     - On the next page, select the role you created for 'EC2 instance profile'.
 For the service role, you can select 'Create and use new service role'.
-If you've created a service role before, you can use an existing service role, but **your service role and EC2 instance profile must not be the same**
+You can use an existing service role if you've already created one on this page, but your service role and EC2 instance profile must **not** be the same.

-    - There are more optional pages after this one, but we can just click 'Skip to review'
+    - There are more optional pages after this one, but we can just click 'Skip to review'.

     - Along with your application, Elastic Beanstalk will automatically generate an environment for you.
 An *environment* is a collection of AWS resources running an application version.
 Wait a few minutes while AWS creates an S3 bucket, sets up security groups and spins up your EC2 instance complete with your application running in a docker container.